2024-2025 Course Catalog

 2. Students or organizations referred for a formal hearing shall be given adequate advance notice in writing of the time, place, and date of the hearing.
 A student or organization’s failure to appear at the hearing shall not prevent the hearing from proceeding as scheduled.

-3. Within a reasonable time prior to the hearing, the student must be informed in writing of: a) the complaint; b) the information to be presented against him/her; c) a list of witnesses; and d) the nature of their testimony.
+3. Within a reasonable time prior to the hearing, the student must be informed in writing of: a) the complaint; b) the information to be presented against them; c) a list of witnesses; and d) the nature of their testimony.

 4. In hearings involving more than one alleged student violator or organization, the administrator, in their discretion, may permit the hearing concerning each student to be conducted either separately or jointly.